Associate Legislative Assistant to House Democratic Caucus Member, Washington State House of Representatives

-Location: This position is based in Olympia during session.
-Interim location is Olympia or a district office.
-Occasional travel within the district and to Olympia are required.
+Location: This position is typically based in Olympia during session, but staff are encouraged to work remotely during the 2022 session, per the House COVID-19 Operations Plan.
+Interim location is Olympia or a District Office, but currently in-state telecommuting is encouraged due to COVID-19.
+Employees should reside within the State of Washington.
+Occasional travel within the district and to Olympia is required.

 Salary: Associate Legislative Assistant salary starts at $42,732/year and increases depending on a combination of prior work experience and higher education attendance.

-Salary determination for Associate Legislative Assistant, Legislative Assistant, Executive Legislative Assistant and Senior Legislative Assistant positions is formula based and includes previous paid, related work experience and (up to) four years of higher education attendance.
+Salary determination for Legislative Assistant positions is formula based and includes previous paid, related work experience and (up to) four years of higher education attendance.

 Benefits: This position is a full-time, benefited position.
 All Legislative Employees are State Employees.